devkcud/skill-icons-web/README.md

 Unofficial "Image Builder" for [Skill Icons](https://github.com/tandpfun/skill-icons), designed with the original project's layout in mind.
 This tool provides a user-friendly interface to enhance your experience in working with Skill Icons, giving you the flexibility to customize and organize your icons.

+> [!IMPORTANT]
+> This project is an independent effort and is not affiliated with the official [Skill Icons](https://github.com/tandpfun/skill-icons) project or its creator, [Thijs](https://github.com/tandpfun).
+The original logo at `/static/favicon.png` and `/static/skillicons.svg` are both owned by [Thijs](https://github.com/tandpfun).

 ## 🔥 Features

 - [x] Manage Icons (Add, Remove & Rearrange)